 From Oct.
 31 to Nov.
 2, Mexicans celebrate the tradition of the Day of the Dead, or Día de Los Muertos.
 Families create altars of their deceased loved ones, remembering their time on earth and providing them love and gifts of their favorite items and food for their spiritual journey in the afterlife.
 In Old Town, many of the shops, museums, and restaurants create their own altars, and at the end of the day on Nov.
 2, they hold a procession from the State Park to El Campo Santo cemetery to bring flowers, candles, and prayer to those deceased.
 You can get your face painted like a Calavera – a sugar skull traditionally handmade for the celebration – at many of the Old Town businesses.

 The Taste of Old Town allows guests to visit 12+ restaurants in one night all within walking distance.
 With one ticket, you have 4 hours to walk around the neighborhood, stopping in at different restaurants for their dedicated food sample.
 Many of the Mexican restaurants will have great drink specials and live entertainment, making the evening more like a fiesta with great food and spirits!

 In Mexican tradition, a posada is a reenactment of Mary and Joseph’s pilgrimage to Bethlehem looking for a safe room for the birth of Baby Jesus.
 The celebration lasts 9-days and brings families together with food and song.
 In Old Town square, you can join the procession in one day in early December, and enjoy a live nativity scene and a mini-concert by a choir.

 Many Old Town visitors oversee all that is historic Old Town, San Diego.
-Yes, it’s touristy and fun, but it’s important to understand the history and heritage of California, which all started here.
-So Diego Tours invites you to learn and explore on our Tequila, Tacos and Tombstones culinary tour of Old Town.0
+Yes, it’s touristy and fun, but it’s important to understand the history and heritage of California, which all started here.0